lizardfs/documentation/source/cookbook/linux.rst

   $ yum localinstall -y --nogpgcheck http://archive.zfsonlinux.org/epel/zfs-release.el7.noarch.rpm

-after which you can install the sources required and automativaly build the required modules on your system::
+after which you can install the sources required and automatically build the required modules on your system::

   yum install -y kernel-devel zfs